Prince Ferdinand of Saxe-Coburg and Gotha: Birth and family

 Ferdinand was born at Coburg as Prince Ferdinand Georg August of Saxe-Coburg-Saalfeld, the second son of Francis Frederick Anthony, Duke of Saxe-Coburg-Saalfeld by his second wife, Countess Augusta Caroline Sophie Reuss of Ebersdorf.
 In 1826 his title changed from Prince of Saxe-Coburg-Saalfeld to Prince of Saxe-Coburg and Gotha, when his brother Duke Ernst I made a territorial exchange with other members of the family.

 Ferdinand's nephews and nieces included Queen Victoria of the United Kingdom and her husband Prince Albert, as well as Empress Carlota of Mexico and her brother King Leopold II of Belgium.

 Military career

 French Revolutionary Wars

-On 10 December 1791 Ferdinand was commissioned as Unterleutnant in the Dragoon-Regiment Coburg Nr.
+On 10 December 1791, during the French Revolutionary Wars, Ferdinand was commissioned as Unterleutnant in the Dragoon-Regiment Coburg Nr.
 6. He was promoted to Oberleutnant on 1 March 1796 and to Second-Rittmeister on 18 November 1798.

 Napoleonic Wars

 On 1 February 1802 he transferred to the Austrian Army serving in the Chevauxleger-Regiment Fürst Rosenberg in which he was promoted to major on 29 September 1804.
 On 1 January 1805 he transferred to the Husaren-Regiment Graf Blankenstein Nr.
 6 in which he was promoted to Oberstleutnant on 6 August 1805.